Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/tutorials/Arcachon/optimize_scenery.md

     ],
 ```

-In the material definitions, ASOBO extensions (road traffic, collision detection, day night switch and lightning adaptation for ground tiles) has been added:
+In the material definitions, ASOBO extensions (road traffic, collision detection, day night switch and lightning adaptation for ground tiles) have been added:
 ```json
     "materials": [
         {